jffernan/my-movie-collection/README.md

 ## Installation

-To use this app, clone from GitHub 'git@github.com:jffernan/my-movie-collection.git' , then run `bundle install`, and run `shotgun`.
+To use this app, clone from GitHub 'git clone git@github.com:jffernan/my-movie-collection.git' , then run `bundle install`, and run `shotgun`.
 Last, click on the http link to open my app in your browser.

 ## Contributing